How to Use Your Zoom H6 as the Audio Interface to a Mevo

 Mevo USB Input

-Now you’ll be able to see USB as an audio input on the Mevo!
-Just tap to connect and you’ll be ready to go.
+Now, you can see USB as an audio input on the Mevo!
+Just tap to connect, and you’ll be ready to go.